sfabbro/science-containers-old/doc/README.md

 Reporting of bugs and new feature requests can also be made as github issues:  https://github.com/opencadc/skaha/issues

-Contributions to the platform (including updates or corrections to the documentation) can be submitted as pull requests to this github project.
+Contributions to the platform (including updates or corrections to the documentation) can be submitted as pull requests to this GitHub repository.

 General inquiries can be made to [support@canfar.net](mailto:support@canfar.net)

 ## FAQ

 * ***My session is stuck in the `Pending` state*** - This can imply that the platform is unable to launch your image.
 There are a number of potential causes:
-   * Often skaha fails to authorize you to https:images.canfar.net due to an expired `CLI Secret`.
+   * Often skaha fails to authorize you to https://images.canfar.net due to an expired `CLI Secret`.
 Try resetting this value by logging into https://images.canfar.net (using the OIDC Login button), going to your User Profile, and updating your CLI Secret.
 Once done you should delete the Pending session and try launching it again.
     * If the image is proprietary and the CLI Secret update did not work, check with your project administrator to ensure you have been granted access to the project in https://images.canfar.net
     * The session could be in a Pending state waiting for resources so that it can be scheduled.
     * More information about the reason for the Pending state can be found using the logging mechanisms explained in [Programmatic Access](#programmatic-access).